Mary McCarthy (author): Ideology

 McCarthy left the Catholic Church as a young woman, becoming an atheist.
-McCarthy treasured her religious education for the classical foundation it provided her intellect while at the same time she depicted her loss of faith and her contests with religious authority as essential to her character.

-In New York, she moved in "fellow-traveling" Communist circles early in the 1930s, but by the latter half of the decade she repudiated Soviet-style Communism, expressing solidarity with Leon Trotsky after the Moscow Trials, and vigorously countering playwrights and authors she considered to be sympathetic to Stalinism.
+In New York, she moved in "fellow-traveling" Communist circles early in the 1930s, but by the latter half of the decade she had sided firmly with the anti-Stalinist Left.
+She accordingly expressed solidarity with Leon Trotsky and his followers after the witch hunt targeting them culminated in the Moscow Trials.
+McCarthy also vigorously countered playwrights and authors she considered to be adherents of Stalinism.

-As part of the Partisan Review circle and as a contributor to The Nation, The New Republic, Harper's Magazine, and The New York Review of Books, she garnered attention as a cutting critic, advocating the necessity for creative autonomy that transcends doctrine.
-During the 1940s and 1950s she became a liberal critic of both McCarthyism and Communism.
-She maintained her commitment to liberal critiques of culture and power to the end of her life, opposing the Vietnam War in the 1960s and covering the Watergate scandal hearings in the 1970s.

 Opposition to Vietnam War

 In 1967 and 1968, McCarthy travelled to North and South Vietnam, to report on the war from an anti-war perspective.
 She documented her observations in two books: Vietnam, and Hanoi.

 Interviewed after her first trip, she declared on British television that there was not a single documented case of the Viet Cong deliberately killing a South Vietnamese woman or child.
 She wrote favorably about the Viet Cong.

 McCarthy visited North Vietnam in March 1968, only a month after the Tet Offensive created havoc in South Vietnam.
 In her book, Hanoi, McCarthy provides a rare English-language description of life in North Vietnam during the war.
 McCarthy describes an orderly society, in which everyone pitched in to help with the war effort.
 North Vietnam received advance warning of most bombing attacks and McCarthy regularly had to take cover from American bombs.

 McCarthy's visits to Vietnam were controversial.
 During her visit to North Vietnam, she met briefly with U.S. Air Force officer James Risner, who was being held as a prisoner of war by North Vietnam.
 Years later, after his release, Risner attacked McCarthy for her not having recognized that he had been tortured by the North Vietnamese while in custody.